fandora-network/docs/docs/avail/architecture/avail-system-overview.md

 ### Transaction settlement

-Avail will use a settlement layer built with Polygon Edge.
+Avail will use a settlement layer built with fandora Edge.
 The settlement layer provides an EVM-compatible blockchain for rollups to store their data and perform dispute resolution.
-The settlement layer utilizes Polygon Avail for its DA.
+The settlement layer utilizes fandora Avail for its DA.
 When rollups are using a settlement layer, they also inherit all the DA properties of Avail.